confluentinc/examples/cloud-etl/docs/index.rst

    - :devx-examples:`Azure Blob sink connector configuration file|cloud-etl/connectors/az_no_avro.json`
    - :devx-examples:`Azure Blob sink connector with Avro configuration file|cloud-etl/connectors/az_avro.json`

-   For example, if you configured the demo to source data from Kinesis, it ran this :devx-examples:`AWS Kinesis connector configuration file|cloud-etl/connectors/kinesis.json`.
+   For example, if you configured the example to source data from Kinesis, it ran this :devx-examples:`AWS Kinesis connector configuration file|cloud-etl/connectors/kinesis.json`.

    .. literalinclude:: ../connectors/kinesis.json

 #.
-Let's say you ran the demo with Kinesis as the source and S3 as the sink, the pipeline would resemble:
+Let's say you ran the example with Kinesis as the source and S3 as the sink, the pipeline would resemble:

    .. figure:: images/data-kinesis-s3.png
       :alt: image